rguo123/NeuroData_Annotate/docs/source/index.rst

 | workers          |  Number of workers to use               |  Yes        |  Potential memory errors.                                                                                                                               |
 +------------------+-----------------------------------------+-------------+---------------------------------------------------------------------------------------------------------------------------------------------------------+

-8. Once all inputs are filled out, type ``python3 gen_commands.py`` in terminal.

-9. Paste command line output into terminal.
+8. Paste command line output into terminal.

 Indices and tables